balapriyac/hashnode-blog-backup/cky08p5mz08kk8rs154ce4wxl.md

 Typically, your résumé should only be about a page long.
 And that's all you've got to make an impression on the reviewer.

-> As they say, "You're much more than a one-page résumé—but your résumé should not be more than one page.😄
+> As they say, "You're much more than a one-page résumé—but your résumé should not be more than one page." 😄

 ## Format of a résumé
 There's no one recommended format to draft your résumé.
 However, the following sections should typically be present: